leslylopez43/VenueDjango/README.md

 | Lifestyle & Photoshoots | Availability for lifestyle and photoshoots |
 | Event Type       | Type of venue (e.g., hall, apartment) |

 #### Features Table

+The "Features Table" outlines the unique features and amenities associated with each event venue.
+It includes:

+- **Feature ID**: A unique identifier for each feature.

+- **Product ID**: The ID of the associated product or venue to which the feature belongs.

+- **Outdoor Space**: Indicates whether the venue offers outdoor space for events.

+- **Music**: Specifies the availability of music at the venue.

+- **City**: Highlights the availability of a city view from the venue.

+- **Big Screen**: Indicates whether the venue is equipped with a big screen.

+- **Exclusive Hire**: Specifies whether the venue can be exclusively hired for events.

+- **Disabled Access**: Highlights whether the venue offers disabled access and facilities.

+- **Air Conditioning**: Specifies whether the venue is equipped with air conditioning.

+##### Features Table

 | Field            | Description            |